Wedding Day Timeline: Everything You Need to Know

 Time: 10 minutes

-In between meal courses, wedding-party members are usually invited to say a few words—namely, the maid-of-honor and best man.
-This way, you’re spreading out the emotional, much-anticipated moments throughout the meal, which will help keep guests engaged.
-Encourage toasters to keep their speeches within two to four minutes.
+Wedding party members—namely, the maid of honor and best man——are usually invited to say a few words between courses.
+This way, you’re spreading the emotional moments throughout the meal, which will help keep guests engaged.
+Encourage toasters to keep their speeches under four minutes.

 PARENT DANCES